The Second Crusade (1147-1149): Causes, Siege of Damascus, & Effects

 A generally held view is that the Second Crusade and its repercussions were totally injurious to Outremer and should never have happened.
 When news of the shocking failure of the Second Crusaders hit Europe, it left many devastated.

 Bernard of Clairvaux, whose actions were hinged on hopes of divine victory, was traumatized.
 As if that was not enough, he received his share of criticisms throughout Europe for the failed undertaking.

 Louis VII and Conrad III were not left out of the blame game.
 Their poor coordination with each other was heavily condemned.
 They were further blamed for their weak strategies that had caused numerous losses of lives and territories.
 This Second Crusade was simply nothing like its predecessor which had been triumphant thanks to the brilliance of leaders like Baldwin of Boulogne, Godfrey of Bouillon, and Adhemar of Le Puy.

 The failure of the Second Crusade in 1149 was in fact a victory for the Muslim troops.
 It was regarded as the first sign of the collapse of Outremer in the Middle East.
 Europe suffered a big blow economically, and Jerusalem became vulnerable to attacks.
-This weakness ultimately launched the Third Crusade, which was led by the very astute Muslim leader Saladin and his Ayyubid armies.
+This weakness was ultimately capitalized upon by the Muslims during the Third Crusade, which saw the Muslims led by the very astute Muslim warrior-leader Saladin and his Ayyubid armies.